 John Cannon, GISP

 Prior to joining Marstel-Day, Mr. Cannon worked as a GIS analyst with the National Audubon Society in Alaska and the Ohio Chapter of The Nature Conservancy.
 In these positions, he developed a mortality risk assessment for the Alexander Archipelago wolf (Canis lupus ligoni), a species distribution model for the Indiana bat (Myotis sodalis), and a migratory bird stopover habitat model for the Great Lakes region.
-Previously, Mr. Cannon worked as an ORISE Fellow with the Army Environmental Command, partnering with nonprofit environmental organizations on Army Compatible Use Buffer Program (ACUB) projects to address encroachment challenges on the lands surrounding Fort Bragg and Camp Mackall.
-This work involved providing support for real estate transactions, conducting GIS analysis, and developing land management plans.
+Mr. Cannon was an ORISE Fellow with the Army Environmental Command, partnering with nonprofit environmental organizations on Army Compatible Use Buffer Program (ACUB) projects to address encroachment challenges on the lands surrounding Fort Bragg and Camp Mackall.
 Mr. Cannon has also worked with the National Park Service to conduct surveys and monitoring for the piping plover (Charadrius melodus) and other avian species.

-Mr. Cannon earned a BS in biology and environmental science from the College of William and Mary in 2005.
-He earned a MEnvMgt from Duke University in 2007, as well as certificates in geospatial analysis and nonprofit management, and has GIS Professional certification from the GIS Certification Institute.
+Mr. Cannon earned a BS in biology and environmental science from the College of William and Mary and a MEnvMgt from Duke University.
+While at Duke University, he earned certificates in geospatial analysis and nonprofit management, and has GIS Professional certification (GISP) from the GIS Certification Institute.
 He currently serves on the membership committee of the Society for Conservation GIS.